-Personal loans can help you obtain the emergency cash you need quickly.
-If you want to apply for a personal loan at a bank, you may wonder if the interest rates are fixed or variable.
-Keep reading to learn the difference between a variable and fixed rate loan.
+Personal loan options can come in fixed or variable interest rates.
+These loans can help you obtain the emergency cash you need quickly.
+Keep reading to learn the difference between a variable and fixed-rate loan.

 What Are Personal Loans?